-Whenever a creature enters the battlefield, you may add (1) to your mana pool for each creature you control that shares a creature type with it.
+Whenever a creature enters the battlefield, you may gain for each creature you control that shares a creature type with it.

 - Mana Echoes + Spawnsire of Ulamog

 - Breya, Etherium Shaper + Eldrazi Displacer + Mana Echoes

 - Eldrazi Displacer + Mana Echoes + Myr Battlesphere

 - Elvish Promenade + Mana Echoes

 Mana Echoes Discussion

 Thanks beastmenwarrior!
 I haven't had the chance to try that iteration yet, so while I added the Mana Echoes combo to the primer I hadn't yet done it with Bloodline Necromancer, even though I knew that's its possible.
 Technomancer is definitely the hottest new card since Pyre of Heroes.

 Ruthless Technomancer is amazing for all of the reasons stated above and more.
 It's just a must play for the deck.
 Shout out to beastmenwarrior for drawing my attention to it while I was heavily focused on updating my Yuriko deck with cards from this set.
 I have a beautiful foil version of Anathemancer, but unfortunately its probably the weakest link.
 It really only combos with kicked Rite of Replication to win outright, whereas Supreme Inquisitor can work with any infinite token generator to win the game.
 Other than that it can provide some chip damage, but that doesn't cut it as much most of the time.